-- (a) The entity's transactions and other events and conditions that may give rise to the need for, or changes in, accounting estimates to be recognized or disclosed in the financial statements.
+- (a) The entity's transactions and other events or conditions that may give rise to the need for, or changes in, accounting estimates to be recognized or disclosed in the financial statements.
 (Ref: Para.
-A23) - (b) The requirements of the applicable financial reporting framework related to accounting estimates (including the recognition criteria, measurement bases, and the related presentation and disclosure requirements); and how they apply in the context of the nature and circumstances of the entity and its environment, including how transactions and other events or conditions are subject to, or affected by, inherent risk factors.
+A23) - (b) The requirements of the applicable financial reporting framework related to accounting estimates (including the recognition criteria, measurement bases, and the related presentation and disclosure requirements); and how they apply in the context of the nature and circumstances of the entity and its environment, including how the inherent risk factors affect susceptibility to misstatement of assertions.
 (Ref: Para.
-A24-A25) - (c) Regulatory factors relevant to the entity's accounting estimates, including, when applicable, regulatory frameworks related to prudential supervision.
+A24- A25) - (c) Regulatory factors relevant to the entity's accounting estimates, including, when applicable, regulatory frameworks related to prudential supervision.
 (Ref: Para.
 A26) - (d) The nature of the accounting estimates and related disclosures that the auditor expects to be included in the entity's financial statements, based on the auditor's understanding of the matters in 13(a)-(c) above.
 (Ref: Para.
 A27)

-The Entity's Internal Control
+Obtaining an Understanding of the Entity's System of Internal Control

 - (e) The nature and extent of oversight and governance that the entity has in place over management's financial reporting process relevant to accounting estimates.
 (Ref: Para.
 A28-A30) - (f) How management identifies the need for, and applies, specialized skills or knowledge related to accounting estimates, including with respect to the use of a management's expert.
 (Ref: Para.
 A31) - (g) How the entity's risk assessment process identifies and addresses risks relating to accounting estimates.
 (Ref: Para.
-A32-A33) - (h) The entity's information system as it relates to accounting estimates, including: - (i) The classes of transactions, events and conditions, that are significant to the financial statements and that give rise to the need for, or changes in, accounting estimates and related disclosures; and (Ref: Para.
+A32-A33) - (h) The entity's information system as it relates to accounting estimates, including: - (i) How information relating to accounting estimates and related disclosures for significant classes of transactions, account balances or disclosures flows through the entity's information system; and (Ref: Para.
 A34-A35) - (ii) For such accounting estimates and related disclosures, how management: - a.
 Identifies the relevant methods, assumptions or sources of data, and the need for changes in them, that are appropriate in the context of the applicable financial reporting framework, including how management: (Ref: Para.
-A36-A37-1) - i.
+A36- A37-1) - i.
 Selects or designs, and applies, the methods used, including the use of models; (Ref: Para.
 A38-A39) - ii.
 Selects the assumptions to be used, including consideration of alternatives, and identifies significant assumptions; (Ref: Para.
-A40-A43); and - iii.
+A40- A43); and - iii.
 Selects the data to be used.
 (Ref: Para.
 A44) - b.
 Understands the degree of estimation uncertainty, including through considering the range of possible measurement outcomes; and (Ref: Para.
-A45)